banner svg (1)

 • Offering a pacifier at sleep times

-To ensure that you and your staff safely put babies to sleep at your childcare center, we recommend implementing a strict safe sleep policy for infants.
+To ensure that you and your staff safely put babies to sleep at your childcare program, we recommend implementing a strict safe sleep policy for infants.
 When outlining a safe sleep policy, start off by explaining the ABCs of safe sleep:

 • Alone: Babies should always be on their own sleep surface.